Star Raiders: Release

 The Atari 2600 version shipped with the Video Touch Pad controller.

 Star Raiders was released in March 1980.
+Stating that the game "drove marketing crazy", Joe Decuir attributed the decision to include a keyboard on the Atari 400 in part to the strong internal reaction to the game.
 A port was released for the Atari 2600 in 1982, featuring an eight-button touch pad.

 The following year, the game was ported to Atari 5200, becoming the first game to use all 12 buttons on the console's gamepad.
 A 16-bit version of Star Raiders was released for the Atari ST computers.

 The Atari 2600 version of the game was re-released in various compilations, such as the Atari 80 in One for Windows in 2003 and the Atari Anthology for PlayStation 2 and Xbox in 2004.
 The Atari 5200 version was included as part of the Atari 50 (2022) compilation for Nintendo Switch, PlayStation 4, Steam, and Xbox One.
 This port of the game included additional content such as overlays that show player status and rumble effects when entering hyperspace.